FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 ## PUR and growth responses {.unnumbered}

-Cumulative diel absorbed PUR can potentially collapse photoperiod, PAR and spectral wavebands to a common metric of photosynthetically active light absorbed per day.
-Cumulative daily absorbed PUR dose (µmol photons m^-2^ d^-1^) was calculated from the imposed absorbed PUR (µmol photons m^-2^ s^-1^) and photoperiod (h).
-We plotted growth rates vs. cumulative diel absorbed PUR to determine whether growth is a simple response to diel PUR, across imposed photoperiods and spectral wavebands, or whether photoperiod or spectral wavebands have specific or interactive influences on growth.
+Cumulative diel PUR can potentially collapse photoperiod, PAR and spectral wavebands to a common metric of photosynthetically active light absorbed per day.
+Cumulative diel PUR dose (µmol photons m^-2^ d^-1^) was calculated from the imposed PUR (µmol photons m^-2^ s^-1^) and photoperiod (h).
+We plotted growth rates vs. cumulative diel PUR to determine whether growth is a simple response to diel PUR, across imposed photoperiods and spectral wavebands, or whether spectral wavebands or photoperiods have specific or interactive influences on growth beyond cumulative diel PUR.

-Due to the absorption of *P. marinus* pigments in the blue spectral waveband range, the maximum imposed cumulative diel absorbed PUR under blue light is almost 3 times that of white LED light, and about 6 times the red light treatment, despite being derived from the same imposed photoperiods and peak PAR regimes.
+Due to the absorption of *P. marinus* pigments in the blue spectral waveband range, the maximum imposed cumulative diel PUR under blue light is almost 3 times that of white LED light, and about 6 times the red light treatment, despite being derived from the same imposed photoperiods and peak PAR regimes.
 As such, only blue light experiments extend beyond cumulative diel PUR of ~ 2 x 10^6^ µmol photons m^-2^ d^-1^.
+This bias in the range of data leads to caution in comparing model fits of growth in response cumulative diel PUR under red, vs. blue, wavebands.

 ### MED4 Clade HLI {.unnumbered}

 The representative of HLI clade, *P. marinus* MED4, showed no growth under any 4 h photoperiod treatments, even when a 4 h photoperiod delivered cumulative diel PUR equivalent to other photoperiod treatments.
 In parallel MED4 showed no growth under 2.5 µM O~2~, no matter the level of diel cumulative PUR.
-In contrast, under 250 or 25  µM O~2~, and under any photoperiod greater than 4 h, MED4 growth was well described by a saturating response (REFERENCE for EQUATION) of growth to increasing cumulative diel PUR, with saturation of growth rate achieved around  1.0 x 10^6^ µmol m^-2^d^-1^ (Figure \@ref(fig:AllStrainPurFitsPlots)A), and no evidence of inhibition of growth at any achieved cumulative diel PUR.
-XXXXDISTINCT PHOTOPERIOD FITSXXXXX
+In contrast, under 250 or 25  µM O~2~, and under any photoperiod greater than 4 h, MED4 growth under blue light was well described by a saturating response (REFERENCE for EQUATION) of growth to increasing cumulative diel blue PUR, with saturation of growth rate achieved around  1.0 x 10^6^ µmol m^-2^d^-1^ (Figure \@ref(fig:AllStrainPurFitsPlots)A), and no evidence of inhibition of growth at any achieved cumulative diel PUR.
+Under the 'artificial' growth treatment of red light, MED4 achieved more growth per unit diel cumulative PUR  \@ref(fig:AllStrainPurFitsPlots)A), consistent with [@murphyPhotoinactivationPhotosystemII2017], who showed a lower cost for growth under red light, for MED4, because red light provokes less photoinactivation of PSII, than equivalent levels of blue light.
+XXXXDISTINCT PHOTOPERIOD FITS REFER to SupplementalXXXXX

 ### SS120 Clade LLIII {.unnumbered}

 The representative of the LLIII clade, *P. marinus* SS120 showed almost no growth under 2.5 µM O~2~ experiments.
-A majority of the 4 h photoperiod treatments did not grow under 250 µM O~2~ experiments, even when a 4 h photoperiod delivered cumulative diel PUR equivalent to other photoperiod treatments.
+Most 4 h photoperiod treatments of SS120 also did not grow under 250 µM O~2~, even when a 4 h photoperiod delivered cumulative diel PUR equivalent to other photoperiod treatments.
 SS120 did not grow when exposed to more than ~1.0 x 10^6^ µmol photons m^-2^ d^-1^ of cumulative diel PUR under any spectral waveband or photoperiod combination, under 250 µM O~2~ experiments(Figure \@ref(fig:AllStrainPurFitsPlots)B).

 Under both 25 or 250 µM O~2~ experiments, SS120 growth plateaued by about 5.0 x 10^5^ µmol photons m^-2^ d^-1^ diel PUR, with some scatter among photoperiod and spectral waveband regimes.
 The onset of growth inhibition extended to higher cumulative diel PUR for cultures under 25 µM O~2~, showing that SS120 is partially protected from photoinhibition of growth by 25 µM O~2~.
+Under 25 µM O~2~ red light again generated more growth of SS120 per unit cumulative diel PUR, than did blue light, again consistent with lower cost of growth through lower photoinactivation under red light.
 XXXXDISTINCT PHOTOPERIOD FITSXXXXX

 ### MIT9313 Clade LLIV {.unnumbered}

-The LLIV clade representative, *P. marinus* MIT9313, showed growth rising to a plateau by about 5 x 10^5^ µmol photons m^-2^ d^-1^ of cumulative diel PUR, with higher growth rates over a narrower plateau under 25 and 250 µM O~2~, compared to a wider, flatter response to cumulative diel PUR under 2.5 µM O~2~.
+The LLIV clade representative, *P. marinus* MIT9313, showed growth rising to a plateau by about 5 x 10^5^ µmol photons m^-2^ d^-1^ of cumulative diel PUR, with higher growth rates over a narrower plateau under 25 and 250 µM O~2~, compared to a wider, lower, flatter response to cumulative diel PUR under 2.5 µM O~2~.
 Above about 1.0 x 10^6^ µmol photons m^-2^ d^-1^ of cumulative PUR under 250 µM O~2~, MIT9313 showed full inhibition of growth, across photoperiods, and spectral wavebands.
 In contrast, under 25 µM O~2~, MIT9313 showed a greatly extended exploitation of higher cumulative diel PUR, with full growth inhibition only above about 3.5 x 10^6^ µmol photons m^-2^ d^-1^.
 Similarly, under 2.5 µM O~2~, MIT9313 grew more slowly, but only showed full growth inhibition above about 3.5 x 10^6^ µmol photons m^-2^ d^-1^ cumulative diel PUR (Figure \@ref(fig:AllStrainPurFitsPlots)C).

+Our data support enhanced growth under conditions of low cumulative dielPUR and 660 nm (red) spectral bandwidth, as supported by [@murphyPhotoinactivationPhotosystemII2017] who found a lower cost of growth, due to decreased photoinactivation of PSII under red, compared to blue wavebands.
+Interestingly, this protective effect of red light disappears for MIT9313 growing under 2.5 µM O~2~, possibly because photoinactivation is strongly suppressed under this low [O~2~].
 XXXXDISTINCT PHOTOPERIOD FITSXXXXX

-XXXXXCHECK WHEN MIREILLE ADDS Colour specific fitsXXX This inhibition initially suggested that blue wavebands triggered photoinhibition at significantly lower levels of Photosynthetically Active Radiation (PAR) compared to other spectral wavebands.
-However, considering the equivalent cumulative diel absorbed PUR of the blue waveband, all treatments including white LED, red, and blue waveband exhibited approximately the same growth saturation.
-XXXX

-Our data support enhanced growth under conditions of low cumulative diel  PUR and 660 nm (red) spectral bandwidth, as supported by [@murphyPhotoinactivationPhotosystemII2017] who found a lower cost of growth, due to decreased photoinactivation of PSII under red, compared to blue wavebands.

 \newpage